levacic/exception-with-context/README.md

 $logger->error($exception->getMessage(), $exception->getContext());
 ```

+Of course, the logger needs to be configured with a handler and formatter that are able to process and output the context, wherever it is you're logging to.
+As far as I know, most common default setups already handle this, so most of the time, this should just work as-is.

-Where do you do this?
+So where do you do this?
 Wherever you want!

 A default place where you would definitely _want_ to do this is your app's top-level exception handler.